 Awareness of erectile dysfunction (ED) is alarmingly low in men and women aged 20 to 70, a new survey commissioned by the European Association of Urology (EAU) has revealed.
-Majority of the respondents do not know what ED exactly entails, and 1 in 4 has never heard of any of the seven most common treatments for ED.
+Majority of the respondents do not know what ED exactly entails, and 1 in 4 has never heard of the seven most common treatments for ED.

 The survey examined the knowledge of and experience with ED of 3,032 men and women of different age groups between 20 and 70 years old in Spain, France, Germany, and the UK.
 ED is defined as the inability to get or keep an erection.
 When asked what ED is, the majority of respondents either gave incorrect answers (34%) or stated they do not know what ED is (17%).
 Those who are single are the least likely to know the definition of ED.
 German respondents scored worst on this question; only 49% answered correctly, compared to Spain where a solid majority (78%) did.